Chemical Guys vs Meguiar’s vs Adam’s – Which Brand Actually Delivers?

 Adam’s – Car Shampoo

-• Fragrance-heavy and may leave streaks on dark paint
+• Fragrance-heavy and can streak on dark paint

 • Safe for coatings, wax, and PPF